Skip to Content

 Diet

-As the Philippine eagle’s alternative names suggests, it eats monkeys and other small primates (including flying lemurs) as its preferred diet.
+As the Philippine eagle’s alternative name suggests, it eats monkeys and other small primates (including flying lemurs) as its preferred diet.

 However, the Philippine eagle also eats bats, snakes, flying squirrels, and rats.
 These eagles have also been known to take small deer.
-They will hunt either alone or in pairs, using one of the eagles as a distraction while the second is able to ambush the prey.
+They will hunt alone or in pairs, using one of the eagles as a distraction while the second can ambush the prey.

 The Philippine eagle is monogamous, with pairs mating for life.
-However, if one of the pair dies, the surviving eagle will usually find another companion.
+However, if one pair dies, the surviving eagle usually finds another companion.

 A pair of these eagles requires about 100 square kilometers of territory, although there is usually some territorial overlap between pairs.